JuliaWeb/LibCURL.jl/README.md

 - headers - additional headers to be set.
 Vector of {Name, Value} Tuples

-- ostream - if set, any returned data to written to ostream (and not returned as part of the Response object
+- ostream - if set as an IO, any returned data to written to ostream.
+  If it is a String, it is treated as a filename and written to the file.
+  In both these cases the data is not returned as part of the Response object